lesshonor/bde-rev2-zmk-config/README.md

 ### There was an error and the build didn't finish.

-**This is probably an error in the keymap.** Look closely at whatever changes you made.
+**There is probably an error in your keymap.** Look closely at whatever changes you made.

 ZMK syntax is very different from QMK syntax.
 Note that when editing keymaps, each ZMK code is generally preceded by a reference categorizing what that code does.